I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 Finally, the Flash rate is easily changed simply by changing one, or both, of the timing capacitors C1 and C2.
 Reducing them will fast the flash rate.
 When they have different values, one LED will stay on longer than the other.

-How does Dual LED flashing light circuit work?
+How does a Dual LED flashing light circuit work?

 You look at the circuit diagram below.

-• First, the positive current from B1-battery comes to the circuit.
-It is flowing to LED1 through R1 to ground.
+- First, the positive current from B1-battery comes to the circuit.
+It is flowing to LED1 through R1 to the ground.
 So, LED1 grows up.

 The current comes into C1 slowly until full.

-After that, you look a block diagram below.
+After that, you look at the block diagram below.

 This process will work in the loop always follow the principles mentioned above.